Greater Manchester Pension Fund: Investments

 It includes the Greater Manchester Property Venture Fund, which invests in properties including One St Peter's Square, The Soapworks (formerly the Colgate-Palmolive factory) in Salford Quays and housing managed by Places for People.
 Most investments are in Stock Market shares and securities.
-Greater Manchester Pension Fund has one of the highest proportions among UK Pension Funds invested in fossil fuel stocks and is the subject of a divestment campaign,.
+Greater Manchester Pension Fund has one of the highest proportions among UK Pension of funds invested in fossil fuel stocks and is the subject of a divestment campaign.